warriorstar-orion/avulto/docs/source/api/dmi.rst

 .. class:: DMI

-   The :class:`DMI` class provides the ability to parse and manipulate `.dmi` files.
+   The :class:`DMI` class provides the ability to create, parse and manipulate `.dmi` files.

    :class:`DMI` instances are created with the following methods: